madeleineernst/pyMolNetEnhancer/README.md

  `matches = [gnpslib, nap, derep]`

 In this notebook we use [ChemAxon's molconvert](https://docs.chemaxon.com/display/docs/Molconvert) to convert SMILES to InChIKeys.
+You can download a platform independent version of ChemAxon's Marvin [here](https://chemaxon.com/products/marvin/download).
 Make sure to have molconvert installed and add the path to the environment:

 ```
 path = '/Applications/MarvinSuite/bin/'